 These are all informational results: Each offers a high-level explanation of things like what a knowledge base is, why companies might need a knowledge base, examples of great knowledge bases, etc.

 None of the top results are product pages.
 Why?
 Search intent for the keyword “knowledge base” is informational: People are looking to learn something, not to purchase something.

 Now let’s look at the results for “knowledge base software”:

-So if you’re optimizing a landing page for your knowledge base product, you’ll want to target a keyword that populates other product landing pages in the top search results because that’s what people are looking for when they search for that keyword (in this case, “knowledge base software”).
+So if you’re optimizing a landing page for your knowledge base product, you’ll want to target a keyword that has results like “knowledge base software” — one that populates other product landing pages in the top search results — because that’s what people are looking for when they search for that keyword.

 On the other hand, if you’re writing an informational blog post about knowledge bases, you would want to target the keyword “knowledge base” — a keyword that produces primarily informational results — because people are looking to learn when they search for that keyword.